Putting Families First

 As an 18-year-old high school senior at a Main Line private school, Marianne A. Fray 鈥82 became pregnant and was forced to leave her North Philadelphia home and live with friends.
 Then, at the five-month checkup, she was given the devastating news that the baby no longer had a heartbeat.
 Fray had to undergo a stillbirth, she says, and worse, wasn鈥檛 allowed to have anyone with her for support as she pushed out the fetus.

 鈥淚t was the most horrible experience,鈥 Fray, of Mount Laurel, N.J., says nearly five decades later.
-The trauma of that time, she says, ultimately led her to the work she has done since 2018 as president and CEO of the Maternity Care Coalition (MCC). 鈥淚鈥檓 committed to not having any person go through what I went through.鈥
+The trauma of that time, she says, ultimately led her to the work she has done since 2018 as president and CEO of Maternity Care Coalition (MCC). 鈥淚鈥檓 committed to not having any person go through what I went through.鈥

 Since 1980, the nonprofit has supported pregnant women and families, with a focus on children from birth to age 3, through direct family and community services.
 It provides everything from diapers to postpartum depression therapy and childcare, as well as advocacy for equitable maternal and child health policies.
 (MCC鈥檚 first full-time executive director was JoAnne Fischer, M.S.S. 鈥73.)